Game-Development-Resources/Autotile-47/README.md

 # Autotile-47

-This repository provides code, graphics, and explination for implementing autotiling in GameMaker 1.4.
+This repository provides code, graphics, and explanation for implementing autotiling in GameMaker 1.4.
 These methods can be adapted for other development environments.